-Sutherland~\cite[Chapter~2.3]{Suth} has designed a probabilistic factoring algorithm which uses an oracle that returns a multiple of a multiplicative order of integers modulo $N$.
+Sutherland~\cite[Chapter~2.3]{Suth} has designed a probabilistic factoring algorithm which uses an oracle that returns a multiple of the multiplicative order of integers modulo $N$.
 Bach~\cite{Bach} established a similar result for a discrete logarithm oracle.

-Here, we design an elliptic curve version of the results of Miller~\cite{Mil} and Shoup~\cite[Section~10.4]{Shoup}; we refer to~\cite{kn,Silv} for a background on elliptic curves.
-The probabilistic approach for the oracle answering the order of point of elliptic curve modulo $n$ was investigated in \cite{MMV} with the related error probability $184/225$ (improved to $53/80$ in \cite{DP}).
+Here, we design an elliptic curve version of the results of Miller~\cite{Mil} and Shoup~\cite[Section~10.4]{Shoup}; we refer to~\cite{kn,Silv} for an appropriate background on elliptic curves.
+The probabilistic approach for the oracle answering the order of points of elliptic curves modulo $n$ was investigated in \cite{MMV} with the related error probability $184/225$ (improved to $53/80$ in \cite{DP}).

 We remark that the Euler function gives the number of elements of the unit group $\Z_n^*$ of the residue ring $\Z_n$ modulo $n$.
 Our elliptic curve analogue of this oracle returns the number of points on certain elliptic curves reduced modulo $n$.
 Furthermore, as in the case of the algorithm of Shoup~\cite[Section~10.4]{Shoup}, we only request a small multiple of these numbers rather than their exact values, see Definitions~\ref{def:MultEll} and~\ref{def:MultEll-t} below.
 Recently a related scenario (for a slightly different family of elliptic curves) has also been considered by Dieulefait and Urroz~\cite{DiUr}.
 However, here we do not assume that our oracle has an access to integers $b$ with